abidlabs/abidlabs.github.io/_posts/2017-10-18-Fragile-Research.md

 {% include image.html name="vase.jpg" caption="Many of us, conscious or subconsciously, treat our research as fragile, when in reality, we should be stress-testing it.
 Here, I share 3 ways to make the methods we develop more robust." width="64%"%}

+{: .text-justify}

 A few months into my PhD, I had my first original idea.
-The epiphany struck as I was biking down to my lab on a cold, sunny midmorning, and I remember almost shaking on my bike seat with excitement.
+The epiphany struck as I was biking down to my lab on a cold, sunny midmorning, and I remember almost shaking in my bike seat with excitement.
 As soon as I got to a computer, I opened up a python notebook and started typing.
 I pounded out the lines of code, nervously wondering whether the idea could really work.
 I generated some random data and simulated my method on the dataset.

 A few seconds later, the simulation finished running and the result appeared as an accuracy underneath my code: 93%.
 It looked great!
 I pressed shift-ENTER to rerun the simulation with a new randomly-generated dataset.
 This time around, the results looked a lot worse.
 I ran the simulations a few more times, and the results seemed to be all over the place.
 In order to make the results a little bit better, I changed how I generated the data, reducing the dimensionality of my data and making the problem more tractable.
 This time around, the accuracies seemed to improve, and so I tweaked the data again.
 After a few tweaks, I was getting consistently good results, and so I started daydreaming about how I would present this to my advisor.